igm503/django-deploy/README.md

 3. If you made changes to the database models, run `python manage.py makemigrations` and `python manage.py migrate`, if you haven't already
 4. If you made changes to the content of the database, run

+    ```
-    ```python manage.py dumpdata --exclude auth --exclude contenttypes --exclude admin --exclude sessions --natural-primary --natural-foreign --indent 2 > ../deployment/db.json```
+   python manage.py dumpdata --exclude auth --exclude contenttypes --exclude admin --exclude sessions --natural-primary --natural-foreign --indent 2 > ../deployment/db.json
+    ```

    - This will create or overwrite a json file in the deployment folder called `db.json`
    - If you're overwriting, make sure you have a backup of this file first, either locally or on GitHub
-   - If for some reason you want to include auth, admin, or sessions tables, then remove the "--exclude" flags for those table groups
+   - If for some reason you want to include ```auth```, ```admin```, or ```sessions``` tables, then remove the ```--exclude``` flags for those table groups
-5. Commit and push your changes, making sure to include the new migrations and/or db.json file, or, if you modified static files,
+6. Commit and push your changes, making sure to include the new migrations and/or db.json file, or, if you modified static files,
-6. On your server, navigate to the root of the repository and run `bash deployment/update.sh`
+7. On your server, navigate to the root of the repository and run `bash deployment/update.sh`

 ## TODO
 - Repackage so that repo can be used as a submodule